-- The Federal government will allow individuals "in financial stress" as a result of the coronavirus downturn to have limited access to their superannuation savings. - The amount you can access will be capped at up to \$10,000 in 2019-20. - A further amount of up to \$10k can be accessed in 2020-21 for approximately 3 months (timing depends on the passage of relevant legislation). - You will be able to access your superannuation if you are: unemployed; or eligible to receive a jobseeker payment, youth allowance for jobseekers, parenting payment, special benefit or the farm household allowance; on or after 1 January 2020 you were made redundant or your working hours were reduced by 20% or more or if you are a sole trader where your business was suspended or there was a reduction in your turnover of 20% or more. - Eligible individuals will be able to access of up to \$10,000 of their superannuation before 1 July 2020.
-They will also be able to access up to a further \$10,000 from 1 July 2020 for another three months.
-Access can be obtained through MyGov online. - No tax to pay on amounts released and money withdrawn will not affect welfare payments. - The government is also announcing a temporary reduction in superannuation minimum drawdown rates for account-based pensions and similar products. - This will be a 50% reduction in the rate for 2019-20 and 2020-21, which the government says will benefit retirees by providing them with more flexibility as to how they manage their superannuation assets.
+- The Federal government will allow individuals "in financial stress" as a result of the coronavirus downturn to have limited access to their superannuation savings. - Eligible individuals will be able to access of up to \$10,000 of their superannuation before 1 July 2020.
+They will also be able to access up to a further \$10,000 from 1 July 2020 to 24 September.
+Access can be obtained through MyGov online. - You will be able to access your superannuation if you are: unemployed; or eligible to receive a jobseeker payment, youth allowance for jobseekers, parenting payment, special benefit or the farm household allowance; on or after 1 January 2020 you were made redundant or your working hours were reduced by 20% or more or if you are a sole trader where your business was suspended or there was a reduction in your turnover of 20% or more. - No tax to pay on amounts released and money withdrawn will not affect welfare payments. - The government is also announcing a temporary reduction in superannuation minimum drawdown rates for account-based pensions and similar products. - This will be a 50% reduction in the rate for 2019-20 and 2020-21, which the government says will benefit retirees by providing them with more flexibility as to how they manage their superannuation assets.